2010–11 Toronto Maple Leafs season: Regular season

 The Maple Leafs started the season significantly better than in 2009–10.
 On October 7, 2010, the Maple Leafs won their first home opener since October 7, 2000.
 On October 15, 2010, the Maple Leafs won their fourth consecutive game, beating the New York Rangers 4–3 on the road.
 The Leafs had started a regular season with four consecutive wins since the 1993–94 season, when they won their first 10 games.

 Over the 82-game regular season, the Leafs were shut-out a league-high 11 times, tied with the Washington Capitals.

 Playoffs

 The Maple Leafs attempted to make the playoffs for the first time since the 2003–04 season.
 They were officially eliminated from playoff contention on April 5, 2011, when the Buffalo Sabres won against the Tampa Bay Lightning 4–2, shortly before Toronto lost to the Washington Capitals in a shoot-out.
-The Leafs hold the longest active Stanley Cup Finals drought streak not having competed in the finals since the 1966–67 NHL season.
+The Leafs hold the longest active Stanley Cup Final drought streak not having competed in the finals since the 1966–67 NHL season.
 They also are tied with the Los Angeles Kings and the St. Louis Blues for the longest drought without a Stanley Cup until the Kings won the Stanley Cup in 2012, followed by the Blues in 2019.
 In the 2009–10 season, the Chicago Blackhawks ended the longest drought without winning a Stanley Cup at that time, not having won the Stanley Cup since the 1960–61 season.